-Kent W. Stanger, 60, has been Chief Financial Officer, Secretary, Treasurer and a director of the Company since 1987.
+Kent W. Stanger, 61, is currently engaged in real estate development and private investment management.
+From 1987 until November 2016, Mr. Stanger served as the Chief Financial Officer, Secretary and Treasurer of the Company.
+Mr. Stanger has served as director of the Company since 1987.
 Prior to joining the Company, Mr. Stanger was the controller for Utah Medical Products, Inc., a medical device manufacturer, from 1985 to August 1987.
 Prior to 1985, he was the corporate controller for Laser Corporation, American Laser and Modulaire Industries, Inc., and was a practicing certified public accountant from 1979 through 1982 with Hansen, Barnett and Maxwell, a Utah accounting firm.
-Mr. Stanger received a Bachelor of Arts degree in accounting from Weber State University in 1978.
+Mr. Stanger received a bachelor's degree in accounting from Weber State University in 1978.
 Mr. Stanger serves as a member of the board of directors and executive committee of the Utah Taxpayers Association.
-Mr. Stanger was a founder of the Company and, through more than 25 years of service as the principal financial manager of the Company, has developed a broad understanding of the Company's business and operations, as well as the markets in which the Company competes.
-The Board values Mr. Stanger's accounting and financial management skills, and benefits greatly from his participation in the Board's deliberations, as well as his ability to implement the strategic objectives identified by the Board.
-Along with Mr. Lampropoulos, Mr. Stanger plays an important role in communicating the expectations, advice, concerns and encouragement of the Board to the Company's employees.
+Mr. Stanger was a founder of the Company and, through more than 25 years of service as the principal financial manager of the Company, developed a broad understanding of the Company's business and operations, as well as the industry and markets in which the Company competes.
+The Board values Mr. Stanger's accounting and financial management skills, and benefits greatly from his extensive knowledge of the Company's history, achievements and strategic objectives.
 Mr. Stanger's term as a director expires in 2017.